charlesveasey/ofxMultiGLFWWindow/README.md

 Window events can be registered on any window.
 The callbacks are global, but one can filter them by querying the window event origin.

 See the example project for use.

+Note: if using Xcode, set ofxMultiGLFWWindow.cpp to compile as objective C++.